 The FGG raises funds to bring people to the Gay Games.

 Since 1986, Gay Games Scholarships have been awarded to nearly 1,000 underfunded individuals from 70 countries, providing a life-changing week of acceptance and encouragement that the recipients would never have experienced otherwise.

 Fundraising to help these brave artists and athletes never ends; please donate to the Scholarship Fund today.

-The Gay Games has also given back to non-profit organizations in host cities, leaving lasting legacies, most recently following Gay Games 9 in Cleveland + Akron in 2014.
+The Gay Games has also given back to non-profit organizations in host cities, leaving lasting legacies, most recently following Gay Games 9 in Cleveland + Akron in 2014 and the Paris Gay Games in 2018.
 Additional gifts to FGG member organizations are the “Red Books” that govern the details of Gay Games sports and cultural events.
 These member organizations use the “Red Books” to build their structures and guide their events.

 The Gay Games change the world by challenging sports bodies, media, and governments to create more opportunities for athletes regardless of gender, age, ability, or physical challenge.
 Notable examples are in areas such as: